A guide on how level 4 merchants become PCI Compliant

 For a sample of the process, here is a brief overview of what a Level 4 Merchant (as defined by Visa) needs to do to become PCI Compliant:

 Identify your Validation Type as defined by PCI DSS.
 This is used to determine which Self Assessment Questionnaire (SAQ) is appropriate for your business.
 The SAQ is a validation tool for merchants and service providers that are not required to undergo an on-site data security assessment per the PCI DSS Security Assessment Procedures.
 The purpose of the SAQ is to assist organizations in self-evaluating compliance with the PCI DSS, and you may be required to share it with your acquiring bank.
-You can find an official overview of the SAQ here.
 And you can find the documentation for download in PDF format for the SAQ that applies to your business here.
 But here’s a quick look at what SAQ might apply to your business if you are a Level 4 Merchant:

 Complete the Self-Assessment Questionnaire according to the instructions in the Self-Assessment Questionnaire Instructions and Guidelines.

 Complete and obtain evidence of a passing vulnerability scan with a PCI SSC Approved Scanning Vendor (ASV).
-A list of ASVs can be found here.
 Please note that scanning does not apply to all merchants.
 It is required for Validation Type 4 and 5 – those merchants with external facing IP addresses.
 Basically if you electronically store cardholder information or if your processing systems have any internet connectivity, a quarterly scan by an approved scanning vendor is required.

 Complete the relevant Attestation of Compliance in its entirety (located in the SAQ tool).

 Submit the SAQ, evidence of a passing scan (if applicable), and the Attestation of Compliance, along with any other requested documentation, to your acquirer.